Chances are that your home water filter uses some form of activated carbon to remove pollutants from your drinking water.

 As described, UV treatment is not a filtering process, so it doesn’t actually remove material from the water supply.
 For this reason, while UV will render common waterborne parasites inactive like giardia, E-coli, and cryptosporidium, as well as algae, the process won’t combat the presence of bad-tasting chemicals or sediments.

-As this EPA pamphlet confirms, only a few filters have holes small enough to remove viruses with a diameter smaller than 0.1 microns.
+Only a few filters have holes small enough to remove viruses with a diameter smaller than 0.1 microns.
 This includes UV and Reverse Osmosis mechanisms.

 Remember that the universally accepted way to totally remove viruses and microbes from an untreated water source remains boiling for +3 minutes and adding a disinfectant.